MicrosoftDocs/visualstudio-docs/docs/ide/reference/extract-interface.md

 1. Choose **OK**.

-   The interface will be immediately created in the file of the name specified.
-Additionally, the class you selected will now implement that interface.
+   The interface is created in the file of the name specified.
+Additionally, the class you selected implements that interface.

    - C#: